supermikea/pyzermelo-cli/README.md

 - customization
 - the ability to choose more things
 - give more information
-- ability to change dates
+- ability to change dates -- DONE
 - terminal line arguments